sanyuzhang/Youtuber-Scanner/README.md

 ## Data

-Each youtuber's channel data will be composed of structured data and unstructured data like:
+Youtuber's channels data will be composed of structured data and unstructured data like:
 ```
 {
     "UC1zZE_kJ8rQHgLTVfobLi_g": {